Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number: Introduction

-Prior works on soft robots actuated by flagella have considered both simulation and experiments.
-To solve this fluid-structure interaction problem, computational fluid dynamics model and slender body theory (SBT) were used to predict the motion of single flagellated small-scale robot with rigid flagellum~\cite{Temel2014,Thawani2018}, ignoring the effect of flexibility of the flagella.
+Despite the differences in the mechanism of locomotion, both multi-flagellated and single-flagellated locomotion are related in that it is a crucial fluid-structure interaction prevalent in the microscopic world.
+Prior works on soft robots actuated by flagella have considered simulation and experiments.
+To solve this fluid-structure interaction problem, the computational fluid dynamics model and slender body theory (SBT) were used to predict the motion of a single flagellated small-scale robot with rigid flagellum~\cite{Temel2014,Thawani2018}, ignoring the effect of flexibility of the flagella.
 With recent advancements in computational capability, the structural flexibility in a single-flagellated system can also be accounted for~\cite{Calisti2019,Huang2020,forghani2021control}; the flagellum can be modeled as a linear elastic Kirchoff rod~\cite{kirchhoff1859uber}.
-Multiple studies have demonstrated the modeling of multi-flagellated systems~\cite{Reichert2005,kim2004hydrodynamic,Chowdhury2003,Reigh2012,Golestanian2011,Flores2005}.
+Multiple studies have demonstrated the modeling of multi-flagellated systems~\cite{Reichert2005,kim2004hydrodynamic,Reigh2012,Golestanian2011,Flores2005}.
 However, the coupling between long-range hydrodynamics, geometrically nonlinear deformation, and contact, has not been accounted for until recently\cite{huang2021numerical}.